-FY2009, the Omnibus Appropriations Act (P.L.
-111-8) also provided \$5 million from the INCLE Account for combating copyright piracy.
+standards to fight global piracy and counterfeiting.83 As in previous years, the Consolidated Appropriations Act, 2010 (P.L.
+111-117) provided \$5 million from the INCLE Account for combating copyright piracy (Section 688).

 U.S. Agency for International Development (AID)